Updated March 18, 2026

 'Improve Your Stay' 10-Point Campaign

-Historic center, Soho district, La Malagueta beach area
+Historic center, Soho district, La Malagueta beach area, Calle Larios, Plaza de la Merced, and all major tourist zones.

 How to avoid